-In Process 2011-2012

-Completed >

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Strengthen Human Resource Practices and Develop Transformational Leadership 3.
+2011-2012 In Process Completed Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Strengthen Human Resource Practices and Develop Transformational Leadership 3.
 To provide the necessary supports for newly appointed Vice-Principals in their first two years of the role through a mentoring and coaching model (AIP).
-Indicators and Comments The program consisted of the following dimensions: Leadership Self Review Mentoring/Coaching Workshop(s) Mentoring/Coaching Conference Attendance Leadership Self Review: The completion of a self-review tool Mentoring/Coaching log was created This log formed the basis of the Annual Growth Plan This log formed the basis of the Annual Growth Plan Thre documented meetings occurred Performance Plan was created for the Principal Performance Performance Plan was created for the Principal Performance Performance Plan was created for the Principal Squen by Board's Coaching Team Mentoring/Coaching Workshop All Vice Principals attended workshops given by Board's Coaching Team Mentoring/Coaching Conference Attendance Attendance at the CPCO Summer Coaching and Mentoring program for Educational Leaders was not completed as the program was not offered during the summer of 2011 by CPCO.
+Indicators and Comments The program consisted of the following dimensions: The program consisted of the following dimensions: Leadership Self Review Mentoring/Coaching Workshop(s) Mentoring/Coaching Workshop(s) The completion of a self-review tool Mentoring/Coaching log was created This log formed the basis of the Annual Growth Plan The documented meetings occurred This log formed the basis of the Annual Growth Plan There documented meetings occurred This log formed the success of the first year's performance Mentoring/Coaching Workshops given by Board's Coaching Team Mentoring/Coaching Workshop Mentoring/Coaching Workshop This log formed the Principal Performance Mentoring/Coaching Workshop Mentoring/Coaching Workshop Mentoring/Coaching Workshop Mentoring/Coaching and Mentoring program for Educational Leaders was not Mentoring/Coaching and Mentoring program for Educational Leaders was not

-In Process 2011-2012
+וח Process מיז ו-2012

 Completed >

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Strengthen Human Resource Practices and Develop Transformational Leadership 4.
 To design and implement a Niagara Catholic Attendance Management Program by January 2011.
-Indicators and Comments Analysis if Absence and Substitute Management was conducted with eSchool Solutions on December 15 th , 2010.
-Analysis included: • 2009-2010 school year highlights • Board to Board comparison • Fall 2010 performance results • Absence and substitute cost control • Custodial call out implementation • Smart Find Express 2.0 absence approval system • Fill rate of minimum of 98% Plans for 2011-2012 Call out absences pending Human Resource approval Absence and substitute cost control Monitor custodial success with Smart Find Express (SFE) Professional Development and Training for Human Resource staff Development of Attendance Support Program It is anticipated that with the design of the Niagara Catholic Attendance Management Program completed, implementation will commence in the fall of 2011.
+Indicators and Comments Analysis if Absence and Substitute Management was conducted with eSchool Solutions on December 15 th , Plans for 2011-2012 Call out absences pending Human Resource approval Call out absences pending Human Resource approval Absence and substitute cost control Monitor custodial success with Smart Find Express (SFE) Professional Development and Training for Human Resource staff Development of Attendance Support Program It is anticipated that with the design of the Niagara Catholic Attendance Management Program completed, implementation will commence in the fall of 2011.

-In Process 2011-2012
+2011-2012 In Process

-Completed >
+bətəlqmoƏ

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT Strengthen Human Resource Practices and Develop Transformational Leadership 5.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Strengthen Human Resource Practices and Develop Transformational Leadership 5.
 To develop and implement a Niagara Catholic Exit Interview process for all retirements and/or resignations by January 2011.
+Indicators and Comments Design of Exit Questionnaire and Interview was complete.
 Design of Exit Questionnaire and Interview was complete.
 Partnership agreement was established with Niagara College to conduct exit interviews for employees within each organization.
-A partnership agreement was established with Niagara Catholic Exit Interview process for staff voluntarily resigning or retiring from Niagara Catholic was included in all confirmation of resignation or retirement letters to Board staff during 2010-2011.
+A invitation to participate in the voluntary Niagara Catholic Exit Interview process for staff voluntarily resigning or retring from Niagara Catholic was included in all confirmation of resignation or retirement letters to Board staff during 2010-2011.
 Results of Exit Questionnaires and interviews will be presented to Senior Administrative Council on an annual basis.

-In Process
+2011-2012 In Process

-Completed >
+Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMIENT REPORT ENABLING STRATEGIES Create Equity and Accessibility of Resources 1.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Create Equity and Accessibility of Resources 1.
 To have all elementary and secondary schools implement the Teaching Learning Critical Pathway initiative by June 2011.
-Indicators and Comments System consolidation of the Teaching Learning Critical Pathway initiative as expected and embedded classroom practice in all Niagara Catholic District School Board schools, Early Years to Grade 12.
+Indicators and Comments

-In Process 2011-2012
+2011-2012 In Process

-Completed >
+Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Create Equity and Accessibility of Resources 2.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMIBNT REPORT ENABLING STRATEGIES Create Equity and Accessibility of Resources 2.
 To have all elementary and all Grade 9 Academic and Applied Mathematics courses implement the Collaborative Inquiry for Learning in Mathematics by June 2011.
 Indicators and Comments System consolidation of the Collaborative Inquiry of Mathematics initiative as expected and embedded classroom practice in all elementary Niagara Catholic District School Board schools.
 Program Department supporting the consolidation of Collaborative inquiry in Mathematics transferable skills to all divisions in the elementary panel and Grade 9 Mathematics courses.